GihanPasidu/yash-store/README.md

    - 📂 Open `index.html` in your browser to view the website
    - 🔧 No build steps or dependencies required

-3. **Deployment**:
+3. **Deployment on Netlify**:
-   - 🚀 Upload all files to any static web hosting service
-   - 🌐 The site is fully static and can be deployed on platforms like Netlify, Vercel, or GitHub Pages
+   - 🚀 Fork or clone this repository to your GitHub account
+   - 📝 Create a new site on [Netlify](https://app.netlify.com/)
+   - 🔄 Connect your GitHub repository to Netlify
+   - 🌐 Use the following build settings:
+     - Build command: Leave empty (it's a static site)
+     - Publish directory: `/` (root directory)
+   - 🔍 Advanced settings:
+     - Add environment variables if needed
+   - ✅ Deploy!
+Your site will be live in minutes

 ## 🔧 Project Structure